 As you can see, we have a few options for you, and a total of eight items to put in your morning routine, and you can adapt these for your child’s day, and even to the day of the week.
 In otherwords, you can change the routine depending on what happens the following day.
 It is easy to discuss what is happened with your children, so they understand their daily routine.

-If you would like to download this resource – feel free to pop along to our shop and download it FOR FREE; though you can contribute a suggested 99p to our charity if you wish to do so.
+If you would like to download this resource – feel free to pop along to our shop and download it for 99p.

 Just as an additional thought for those of you that don’t have kids in school yet…it can be helpful for children to know in advance, who is looking after them.
 If kids are at nursery, and sometimes looked after by others depending on your work arrangement, do check out our care charts.
 These help with care routines for families and use visualisations to help kids understand where they are from day to day.
 It can be a logistical nightmare arranging care for our kids while we work, so at least with this chart you know you can explain things more easily to your kids.
 This can really help to reduce separation anxiety.